Sundaresh Menon: Career

 Menon started his career at Shook Lin & Bok as a legal assistant in 1987, and became a partner in 1990.
 In 1992, together with Wong Meng Meng and Alvin Yeo, Menon co-founded WongPartnership, one of the largest law firms in Singapore, and remained a partner in the law firm until 1995.
 He then joined Rajah & Tann as a partner and served as its Head of Projects & Infrastructure Group until 2003, and thereafter joined Jones Day as a partner until 2006.

 Menon served a one-year term as a Judicial Commissioner of the Supreme Court between 2006 and 2007.
 Returning to legal practice with Rajah & Tann after, he was appointed Senior Counsel on 5 January 2008, and became its managing partner in August 2009.
 Menon was appointed Attorney-General on 1 October 2010, where he served until 25 June 2012.
 He was subsequently appointed a Justice of the Court of Appeal on 1 August 2012.
 On 6 November 2012, he was appointed as the fourth Chief Justice of Singapore by then-president Tony Tan.
 He is the first Chief Justice to be born in Singapore.

-He has served as Deputy Chairman of the Singapore International Arbitration Centre, a member of the Senate of the Singapore Academy of Law, and Chairman of the Advisory Board for the Singapore Management University School of Law.
+Menon has served as Deputy Chairman of the Singapore International Arbitration Centre, a member of the Senate of the Singapore Academy of Law, and Chairman of the Advisory Board for the Singapore Management University School of Law.